mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 ## Character

 Characters are represented by the `Character` class.
+They are restricted to single-byte Latin-1 (ISO 8859-1) characters.

 Printable literal characters are preceded by a dollar sign.
 For example, `$a`.
 Non-printable characters can be obtained from unary class methods